-As of December 31, 2011, the Investment Partnership had the following outstanding commitments for future funding, with amounts in thousands:
+As of March 31, 2012, the Investment Partnership had the following outstanding commitments for future funding:

-(in thousands) Outstanding Capital Commitments Apollo Life Re Ltd. \$ 42,857 Apollo European Principal Finance Fund 40,371 \$ 83,228
+(in thousands) Outstanding Capital Commitments Apollo Life Re Ltd. \$ 42,857 Apollo European Principal Finance Fund 31,760 \$ 74,617

 The commitment to the Apollo European Principal Finance Fund has a life of five years plus two one-year extensions from December 22, 2009, the final closing of the fund.
 Distributed capital can be recalled for an 18-month recycle period.